fornwall/rust-script/README.md

 ### Manually Compiling and Installing

-`cargo-script` requires a nightly build of `rustc` due to the use of several unstable features.
-Aside from that, it should build cleanly with `cargo build --release`.
+`cargo-script` requires Rust 1.4.0 or higher to build.

 Once built, you should place the resulting executable somewhere on your `PATH`.
 At that point, you should be able to invoke it by using `cargo script`.